 Elective Title: 49MX716 — GERIATRIC MEDICINE

 This is an elective aimed to provide exposure to geriatric medicine for students who are interested in geriatrics as a career option.
-The student will gain experience dealing with how to deliver appropriate health care to the often complex older adult and their caregivers.
-The student will participate in both the office and nursing home practice of 3 full time geriatricians.
-The major emphasis of the month will be on the special needs of the often frail individuals with multiple chronic illnesses.
-A multi-disciplinary focus is stressed in dealing with geriatric syndromes in the geriatric assessment clinic, the specialty outpatient clinic and in the nursing home.
-Importance is placed on successfully dealing with the heterogeneity of the elderly, the importance of the psychological, social and functional aspects of care, the proper utilization of palliative care strategies and the importance of ethical decision-making.
+The student will gain experience dealing with how to deliver appropriate health care to the complex older adult and their caregivers.
+The student will participate in both the office and nursing home practice of 4 full time geriatricians.
+The major emphasis of the month is on the special needs of older individuals with multiple chronic illnesses in 3 settings; the outpatient geriatric assessment clinic, the specialty outpatient clinic and in the nursing home.
+Importance is placed on successfully dealing with the heterogeneity of the elderly, the importance of the psychological, social and functional aspects of care, the proper utilization of palliative care strategies and the importance of sound ethical decision-making.
 Students will interact with residents from the St Vincent Hospital Family Medicine and Internal Medicine training programs who rotate through on their required geriatric medicine months and also with the geriatric medicine Fellow.
 The majority of time spent is in the clinical setting but there are core topics covered in didactic sessions covering topics such as; dementia, delirium, falls, urinary incontinence, geriatric therapeutics and normal aging.
 The student is required to prepare a brief presentation on a topic of their choice at the end of the month requiring library or internet research.
 There is no night call or weekend responsibility on this elective.
 We do prefer to enroll students with an interest in geriatrics as a career.

 Primary Contact for Add/Drops: Darlenia Thomas (DarleniaF.Thomas@stvincent.org)

 Location: St. Vincent Hospital and Health Care Center (Indianapolis)